200x, Artwork, Comics

 Top Toys cardbacks & cross sell art

-Special thanks to Martin Alejandro Salinas for sending me all of the Top Toys cardback scans used in this article and providing some background information as well.
+Special thanks to Martin Alejandro Salinas for sending me the Top Toys cardback scans used in this article and providing some background information as well.

 Typically the cross sell art used on the backs of Top Toys cards was the same as what appeared on US cards.
 One exception to that is Jitsu, where a photograph (mirror reversed) of the toy was used rather than artwork: